Gambling Online 101

 The Math: Calculating Your Hedge

-The formula to guarantee equal profit on both outcomes:
+The formula to lock in equal profit on both outcomes:

 Worked Example